microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 GO
 ```

+Open a shell prompt and change directories to the <b>sqlworkshops/SQLonOpenShift/sqlonopenshift/05_operator</b> folder

 Run the following command or execute the script **step6_check_replicas.sh** to see the replica status of the Availability Group deployed: